 Daniel Grace is an Honorary Research Fellow of the School and former SPHR@L team member whose research focused on an examination of alcohol policy reform, social inequity and the health effects of social policies in the UK.
 He has an interest in critical strategies for social research, policy analysis and the sociology of knowledge.
 Daniel’s background is in HIV research, legal reform processes and gay men’s health.

-Judith Green is a Professor of Sociology of Health.
-She contributes to the design, data analysis and management of SPHR@L projects.
+Judith Green is a Professor of Sociology of Health based at King’s College London.
 Her SPHR@L-related research interests are in the roles of health and health equity in local government decision making, and evaluative evidence on determinants of health.